estevaojneto/estevaojneto/README.md

 Welcome to my GitHub profile.
 I invite you to explore the projects I’ve been working on.
 Whether you're a recruiter, a friend, or simply someone with an interest in technology, I hope you find these projects engaging and informative.

-I am a full-stack web developer with a strong foundation in WordPress and a growing interest in other tech fields, including game development.

-For insights into my professional journey as well as personal reflections, please visit my blog at [0395.ch](0395.ch).

-You can also connect with me [on LinkedIn here](https://linkedin.com/in/estevaojneto).

-If you're seeking someone who delivers quality work efficiently, I am open to freelance or contract opportunities.
-Feel free to reach out to me if you have projects or challenges where you need expert assistance.

 ## Projects Showcase

 _WordPress & PHP projects_